episerver/Foundation/README.md

   Build\Logs\IIS.log
   ```
 ### The site does not start
-* Foundation does not include any website, pages or catalogs in its initial state, so it is not possible to start a site until you have imported or created content.
-Go to URL http://_yourdomainname_/setup to import content.
 * Check that the site is actually running by navigating to http://_yourdomainname_/episerver/cms.

 ## Modular set-up